fugjoo/suedtirolmobilAI/README.md

 ## Installation

 Run the provided `install.sh` script for a one-click setup.
-The script also tries to install the system build tools required by spaCy via `apt` or `yum`:
+The script also tries to install the system build tools required:

 ```bash
 ./install.sh
 ```

-The script creates a virtual environment, installs all dependencies and downloads the German spaCy model.
 If you prefer the manual steps, run:

 ```bash
 pip install -r requirements.txt